Soccer-Ronaldo felt 'provoked' by Man Utd boss Ten Hag in Spurs win

+Ronaldo was then left out of the squad that faced Chelsea the following Saturday.

-A couple of weeks before the Spurs game, Ronaldo had been left on the bench for United's defeat at Manchester City, with Ten Hag saying that he had opted not to bring on the Portuguese forward in the 6-3 thrashing out of respect for his career.
+A couple of weeks before the Spurs game, Ronaldo had been left on the bench for United's defeat at Manchester City, with Ten Hag saying he opted not to bring on the Portugal captain in the 6-3 thrashing out of respect for his career.

 "You don't put me on against Manchester City because of respect for my career and you want to put me on for three minutes against Tottenham?
 It doesn't make sense," Ronaldo told Piers Morgan in an interview for TalkTV, the second part of which aired on Thursday.